yildizmy/e-wallet/README.md

 ### Architecture

-The relationship between the entities is shown on [Entity Relationship Diagram](backend/src/main/resources/docs/architecture.md) section.
+The relationship between the entities is shown on [Architecture](backend/src/main/resources/docs/architecture.md) section.

 <br/>